-Some of you are even going so far as to rinse the soaked oats before cooking, for example, in an attempt to lessen that slightly sour taste that some find unpleasant.
+Some of you are even going so far as to rinse the soaked oatmeal after cooking, for example, in an attempt to lessen that slightly sour taste that some find unpleasant.
 Unfortunately, these efforts are not working very well for those of you that have emailed me about it.

-I also talk to you about the huge benefit to your backside of soaking your grains and tell you the story about my 3 kids and their experience eating unsoaked oatmeal versus soaked oatmeal.
+I also talk to you about the huge benefit to your backside of soaked oatmeal and tell you the story about my 3 kids and their experience eating unsoaked oatmeal versus soaked oatmeal.

-If you ever doubted the need to soak your grains before, after hearing this story, you may find that you change your mind!
+If you ever doubted the need for soaked oatmeal before, after hearing this story, you may find that you change your mind!

-For those of you who want to take the plunge and soak your first batch of breakfast oatmeal, click here for a video lesson where I show you exactly what to do.
+For those of you who want to take the plunge and prepare your first batch of soaked oatmeal, check out my recipe plus video lesson on preparing overnight oats.

 How you cook the oatmeal is the critical step that most people completely miss and which determines how much nourishment and benefit you will actually derive from the experience.

 Preparation also determines how long the oatmeal will fill you up.
 What good is a bowl of oatmeal if you are hungry again and ready for a donut fix by 10am?